indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Observations

-* qmail based MTAs that use an external todo processor demonstrate a lower qtime
+* qmail based MTAs that use an dedicated todo processor demonstrate a lower qtime
-* external todo processor has a remarkable impact on the local concurrency.
+* dedicated todo processor has a remarkable impact on the local concurrency.
 The concurrency never reaches high values with high inject rates.
 * processing todo in batches has a significant impact on qmail-send performance and delivery times by as much as 30%.
 But this has an impact on the delivery of the first email.
 * Increasing directory split has negligible effect in qmail-perf test and filesystem test
 * statically linked binaries give much better performance.
 With dynamic linking, indimail-mta performs the worst amongst all MTAs.